The Dorestad brooch

-On July 18, 1969, during archaeological research in the Dutch town of Wijk bij Duurstede, this gorgeous gilded brooch was found at the bottom of a well.
-This piece of jewelry ended up there around 850, in the declining years of Dorestad, at a time when the town was plagued repeatedly by Viking raids.
-A comparison with other Carolingian metalwork shows that the brooch must have been made around 800, probably in a Swiss or Burgundian workshop.
+On 18 July 1969, during archaeological research in the Dutch town of Wijk bij Duurstede, this magnificent gilded brooch was found at the bottom of a well.
+We can deduce that it ended up there around 850 AD, in the declining years of Dorestad, when the town was under repeated assault from Viking raids.
+Comparison with other Carolingian metalwork reveals that the brooch was made around 800 AD, probably in a Swiss or Burgundian workshop.

 The brooch is richly decorated.
-A striking feature is the cloisonné work: little gold cells have been inlaid with flat pieces of a coloured material, in most cases polished glass.
-A highly stylized tree with leaves and fruit has been done in red, white, green and blue glass and enamel.
-In the middle we find a sizeable, polished almandine in a gold fitting.
-Along the edge there are four smaller almandines.
+We are particularly struck by the cloisonné work: little gold cells inlaid with flat pieces of a coloured material, in most cases polished glass.
+We see a highly stylised tree with leaves and fruit executed in red, white, green and blue glass and enamel.
+In the middle is a large polished almandine in a gold fitting, and there are four smaller almandines around the rim.

 The rim of the brooch is decorated with pearls – four relatively large and sixteen smaller ones – and with stylised bird heads, executed in openwork.
 Among the decorations we can make out several Christian symbols, including two intersecting crosses and stylised fruit-laden trees, possibly trees of life.
 The town of Dorestad played an important part in the dissemination of Christianity.
 This brooch was probably worn by a member of the town’s elite.
 An alternative theory is that it belonged to the treasury of a church.